 Phi Alpha Honor Society

-The Rainbow Alliance Social Work Caucus seeks to increase dialogue about the issues facing lesbian, gay, bisexual, transgender, intersex and questioning populations, as well as provide networking opportunities for LGBTQ students, allies, faculty and staff.
-Toward this end, the Rainbow Alliance Caucus hosts awareness-raising events, educational brown bags and social events for all students, faculty and staff.
+The Queer Alliance Social Work Caucus seeks to increase dialogue about the issues facing lesbian, gay, bisexual, transgender, intersex and questioning populations, as well as provide networking opportunities for LGBTQ students, allies, faculty and staff.
+Toward this end, the Queer Alliance Caucus hosts awareness-raising events, educational brown bags and social events for all students, faculty and staff.
 Email: firstname.lastname@example.org

 The Social Work and the Arts Interest Group focuses on the role of the arts in social work practice.
 This group aims to educate students about arts practices as therapeutic interventions.
 We also aim to bring together students with artistic practices and talents who are using their skills in relation to their social work practice.
 Our goal is to connect to the wide artistic community in Los Angeles, creating relationships between social work students and nonprofit arts-based community agencies.